Frequently Asked Questions

 How do I sign up for online access?
 Are there limitations?

-To sign up, please complete and submit an Online Agreement Authorization and Certification Form.
+To sign up, please complete and submit a Group Information Change and Online Authorization Form.
 The only limitation is that only one authorized user can have Full Access because “Full Access” includes Online Bill Pay.

 How soon will I see the Enrollments, Terminations or Changes I made in Online Enrollment?